LForcher/kit_d-fine_sports-analytics/README.md

-# sports analytics
+# KIT & d-fine Sports Analytics

-Code package used for the investigation in “Prediction of defensive success in elite soccer using machine learning - Tactical analysis of defensive play using tracking data and explainable AI”
+- Code package used for the investigation in “Prediction of defensive success in elite soccer using machine learning - Tactical analysis of defensive play using tracking data and explainable AI”
-A project to develop advanced models based on DFL positional tracking data for tactical insights) Project to develop advanced models based on DFL position and event data for tactical insights
+- A project to develop advanced models based on DFL positional tracking data for tactical insights) Project to develop advanced models based on DFL position and event data for tactical insights

-# Configure project
+# Configure Project
 1. Create virtualenv venv from requirements.txt
 2. Fix floodlight script:
 Replace venv/Lib/site-packages/floodlight/io/dfl.py by docs/dfl.py (important! fixes some bugs and ensures gathering of additional information such as the dfl event id)